-Enjoy the view from the Grand View Trail, especially in mid-June when the mountain laurel blooms.
+Enjoy the Laurel View Trail in mid-June when mountain laurel is in full bloom.

 How to Access the Waterfalls

 Twenty-one waterfalls are along the Falls Trail within the Glens Natural Area, while one (Adams) is only a few hundred feet from the Evergreen Parking Lot off PA 118.

 There are three parking areas that provide access to the Falls Trail:

 Lake Rose Trailhead is at the end of the road across from the campground and provides the closest access (5-10 minutes), but fills up quickly during peak times.

 Beach Parking Lot #2 is at the end of the main park road.
 Leave the lot and walk down the trail adjacent to the Cabin Road (first road just outside of the lot), past a park gate, and onto a section of trail to the first intersection where you go right (15-20 minute access).